What is torrefaction?

 - Renewable – Sustainably-managed sources of biomass can provide fuel indefinitely.

-- Readily available – A significant amount of biomass fuel is available in most regions of North America.
+- Readily available – A significant amount of biomass is available in most regions of North America.

 - Dispatchable – A biomass-fired generation plant can increase or decrease electricity production in response to demand.